tai2/decor/README.md

   content then emits the output.
 - `--output` Output filename.
 When omitted, output is emitted to the standard output.
-- `--generate-template` Emit the default template.
+- `--show-default-template` Emit the default template.
 You can use it as a starting point of your own template.

 # Template Structure